quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Contract-Law-For-Dummies/cldo_part25_Letting_the_Par.md

 ---

 #### Damages Proportionality
 Background context: Sun Ship delivered the ship nine months late, causing C&H Sugar to demand $4.4 million in liquidated damages.
-However, due to the availability of other ships, C&H Sugar only suffered $368,000 in actual losses.
+However, due to the availability of other ships, C&H Sugar only suffered$368,000 in actual losses.
 :p Why did the court refuse to apply the hindsight rule despite the large difference between the liquidated damages and the actual damages?
 ??x
 The court refused to apply the hindsight rule because the parties had agreed on a formula for determining the liquidated damages, which satisfied both tests of reasonableness and sophistication.
 The court determined that it was not their role to second-guess the agreement.